Skip to content

 records = sf.fetch_plan(plan, cache_dir="harvest", resume=True)

 Whether records come from the API or from data you already hold, they share one schema, the columns named in RECORD_COLUMNS.
-To keep the rest of this guide offline, here is a small frame in that shape standing in for a harvest.
+To let the rest of this guide, and every other page on this site, run without a key, the package ships a worked example in exactly that shape. example_records returns it.

 title year publication citations

-top tallies the most frequent sources or authors from that frame, counting each contributor once per record.
+top tallies the most frequent sources or authors from the frame, counting each contributor once per record.

 value n